 The SFWMD is proceeding towards the development of a state-of-the-art regional watermanagement model that will address the needs of its clients adequately.
-This component will be peer-reviewed, providing an important quality-control step in the development of the RSM.
+This peer-review component provides an important quality-control step in the development of the RSM.
 The SFWMD is to be commended for including this formative review in the RSM development process and for responding to the questions raised during the review.